Yerachmiel-Feltzman/gcp-batch-load-hive-partitioned-data-from-gcs-to-bigquery/README.md

 Ingest hourly hive partitioned data from GCS to BigQuery.

-Note: it ingest tab delimited CSVs by default, using the configuration under `ingestion/bigquery_interaction.py:17`.
+Note: it ingests tab delimited CSVs by default, using the configuration under `ingestion/bigquery_interaction.py:17`.
 But, the workflow can be extended to allow passing a generic config.
 The API already accepts it.
 See: `ingestion.app.NewLoadJob`